Discovering Barcelona’s El Born Neighbourhood: Top Things to Do

-The charming old buildings, tiny pedestrian streets, and snazzy cocktail bars that define Barcelona’s trendiest neighbourhood are really just the beginning.
+It’s full of charming old buildings, tiny pedestrian streets, and snazzy cocktail bars – but that’s just the start.

-With little effort we can throw in a little Picasso, the city’s most impressive music venue, the city’s best free food spot, and even medieval jousting.
-Everybody needs a little medieval jousting.
+With little effort in The Born we can throw in a little Picasso, the city’s most impressive music venue, Barcelona’s best local cuisine, and even some medieval jousting.

-Let’s get into it then with my dive into El Born Barcelona.
+Let’s get into it then with my dive into local life in El Born Barcelona.

 Where is El Born in Barcelona?

-You’ll find the El Born neighbourhood just behind Barcelona’s beach barrio using the metro stop Barceloneta (yellow line L4) and just next to the famous Barrio Gotico using metro Jaume I (yellow line L4).
+You’ll find the El Born neighborhood just behind Barceloneta beach using the Barcelona metro stop Barceloneta (yellow line L4) and just next to the famous Barrio Gotico using metro Jaume I (yellow line L4).

-El Born also flanks the city’s largest and most lively park: La Ciutadella.
+El Born also flanks Barcelona’s largest and most lively park: La Ciutadella.

 Why Visit El Born?